andrewcbancroft/datadaylife-blog/content/blog/dimensional-modeling/what-is-a-dimensional-model.md

 title: "What is a Dimensional Model?"
 author: "Andrew Bancroft"
 date:   2017-12-26
-description: "Let's unpack the term \"dimensional model\" to see if we can make heads of tails of what the words mean when they're put together in this term."
+description: "Let's unpack the term dimensional model to see if we can make heads of tails of what the words mean when they're put together in this term."
 type: blog
 draft: false
 comments: true